StyraInc/regal/docs/custom-rules.md

 # Custom Rules

 Regal is built to be easily extended.
-Creating custom rules is a great way to enforce naming conventions, best practices or more opinionated rules across teams and organizations.
+Using custom rules is a great way to enforce naming conventions, best practices or more opinionated rules across teams and organizations.

+There are two types of custom rules to be aware of — those that are included with Regal in the `custom` category, and those that you write yourself.
+The rules in the `custom` category provide a way to enforce common organizational requirements, like naming conventions, by means of _configuration_ rather than code.
+If your requirements aren't fulfilled by the rules in this category, your other option is to write your own custom rules using Rego.

+## Your Own Custom Rules

 If you'd like to provide your own linter rules for a project, you may do so by placing them in a `rules` directory inside the `.regal` directory preferably placed in the root of your project (which is also where custom configuration resides).
 The directory structure of a policy repository with custom linter rules might then look something like this:

 ```text
 .